sparkblrd/sparkblrd/README.md

 ## Hi there 👋

+I'm Andrew, a 22-year-old beginner full-stack developer based in Kyiv.

+I have worked on several non-commercial projects, including a retail website built with Python and Django, as well as C++ applications for performing complex calculations.
+Now I'm looking for commercial projects to improve my skills and grow as a developer.

+My stack:

+Python, Django, C++, PHP, SQL, MySQL, PostgreSQL, Docker.

+See ya! 👋

 <!--
 **sparkblrd/sparkblrd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.